LeusExMachina/Statistics-blog/homework7/researches7.md

 ## Lebesgue-Stieltjes integration [5](https://en.wikipedia.org/wiki/Lebesgue%E2%80%93Stieltjes_integration#Definition)

-Now that we have defined the Lebesgue integration, we can define the Lebesgue-Stieltjes integration: in fact, Lebesgue-Stieltjes integration generalizes the Lebesgue integration.
+Now that we have defined the Lebesgue integration, we can define the Lebesgue-Stieltjes integration.

-Defining Lebesgue integration we saw that the measure used to compute the integral is the Lebesgue measure $\mu$.
-The Lebesgue-Stieltjes integration is basically the Lebesgue integration that uses as a measure the so called Lebesgue-Stjeltes measure $\mu_g$ instead of the Lebesgue measure $\mu$.
+In defining the Lebesgue integration we saw that the measure used to compute the integral is the Lebesgue measure $\mu$.
+The Lebesgue-Stieltjes integration is the Lebesgue integration that uses the Lebesgue-Stjeltes measure $\mu_g$ instead of the Lebesgue measure $\mu$.
+We want now to define what the Lebesgue-Stjeltes measure is.

 Given a function ${g:\left[a,b\right]\rightarrow \mathbb {R}}$ that is monotone, non-decreasing and right-continuous, we can define $w((s,t]) = g(t)-g(s)$ and $w({a}) = 0$.
 Alternatively, if $g$ is left continuous, we define $w([s,t)) = g(t)-g(s)$ and $w({b}) = 0$.